simonmeggle/simonmeggle.github.io/_posts/en/2014-10-30-improving-typography-with-jekyll.md

 title: Improving typography <br/> with <em>Jekyll</em>
 ---

-Observe the Internet typographical rules is not always easy.
-Although Unicode reserves many areas of characters for typographic symbols, punctuation marks and spaces of different lengths, difficult entry on the keyboard makes virtually unused.
+Observing typographical rules on the Internet is not always easy.
+Although Unicode reserves many areas of characters for typographic symbols, many punctuation marks and spaces are most of the time unused.

-With *Jekyll*, the articles are written very simply Markdown before being generated in HTML by the engine: it is at this point that we can add automatic rules to improve typography on our site without express concern ourselves when writing articles.
+With *Jekyll*, the articles are written very simply with Markdown before being generated in HTML by the engine: we can add automatic rules to improve typography on our site without carrying about it when writing articles.

 ## English typography